wallarm/product-documentation/docs/4.6/fast/en/operations/check-testrun-status.md

 3. Repeat the previous step until the test run's execution is complete.

->   #### Info:: The graphical representation of the estimates
+!!! info "The graphical representation of the estimates"
->
->   You can obtain the estimates' values by using the Wallarm web interface as well.
+    You can obtain the estimates' values by using the Wallarm web interface as well.

->   To do so, log in to the Wallarm portal and navigate to [the list of test runs][link-wl-portal-testruns-in-progress] which are executing now:
+    To do so, log in to the Wallarm portal and navigate to [the list of test runs][link-wl-portal-testruns-in-progress] which are executing now:

->
->   ![Test run's speed and execution time estimates][img-testrun-velocity]
+    ![Test run's speed and execution time estimates][img-testrun-velocity]

->
->   When the test run's execution is complete, you are presented with the average requests per second value:
+    When the test run's execution is complete, you are presented with the average requests per second value:

->
->   ![Average requests per second value][img-testrun-avg-rps]
+    ![Average requests per second value][img-testrun-avg-rps]